 Decision Science rests on the premise that all of our choices are swayed by individual- and social-level forces that we may not be aware of.
 Know what these forces are, and how they influence the specific decisions in front of you, and you'll be better able to avoid poor decision-making.

 Businesses that use Decision Science insights can more effectively serve consumers, be noticed and preferred in the market, and nurture healthy workplace environments.
-Decision Science can give you confidence about the best path forward, even when you're operating in an environment of uncertainty.
+Decision Science can give you confidence about the best path forward, no matter what your market environment looks like.

 HEURISTICS AND BIASES